Filed under:

 To fully grasp the reason behind this answer, we have to understand that every person who made it was a beginner at some point.
 They had the same fear as us.
 And with all their efforts, dedication, and discipline, they reached this current height of success.

-It’s that they had started earlier, that they had lingered less with doubts and fears and mere excuses and just started, taking one small step, then another.
+Probably to start earlier, to linger less with doubts and fears and mere excuses and just start, taking one small step, then another.
 And by advising us to just do it, they are actually screaming to their younger self to stop fearing and take action.
 “Start.
 Don’t think.
 You’ve thought enough.
 Just do it now.
 Please start.”

 And then there is this utterly optimistic belief.
 That your present idea is the best you’ll ever have in your entire life.
 So to work on it, you have to be a master first, otherwise it will be wasted by some weak work.
 This is so wrong, although it feels so right.
 Ideas, like dreams, are always, never predictable.